-For curricular reasons, students must also declare their tracks and/or ministry emphasis prior to registering for their Internship.
+For curricular reasons, students must declare their tracks and/or ministry emphasis prior to registering for their Internship.
 Changes made to tracks/emphasis selections after Internship completion can delay graduation.

 Select an Internship Site

-Select an internship site and mentor based on your vocational interest, degree and/or ministry emphasis requirements.
+Select an internship site and mentor based on your vocational interest(s), degree and/or ministry emphasis requirements.
 Consider the Job Board early in your education to garner ideas.
 Also, while looking for a church, consider potential internship opportunities there.

 Steps Description Selecting a Beneficial Internship Site “What every student should ask when choosing an internship site” by Dr. George Hillman Caring Mentoring “How to choose a mentor” by Dr. George Hillman Internship Job Board Local, national, and international paid and volunteer internships

-Register for Your Internship
+5. Register for Your Internship

 The semester prior to the start of your internship, you must complete a registration interview with an Internship Staff member to enroll in an internship.
-Your internship site will be approved during this conversation; please secure the internship opportunity prior to a registration interview, your mentor’s approval and his/her name, title, and email address.
-To schedule this interview, please call 214-887-5264.Note: If you schedule the interview after the early registration period, you will be responsible to pay all late registration fees.
+Your internship site will be approved during this conversation; please secure the internship opportunity prior to a registration interview.
+You will need to bring the following to the registration interview: your mentor’s approval (verbal or written) and his/her name, title, and email address.
+To schedule this interview, please call 214-887-5264.

 When you register for an internship, you will be added to the internship course in Online Ed, which is used to facilitate your progress during the internship.
 You will receive a syllabus on this site, find the latest information about your specific internship requirements, and find all required internship course files.